Direct Marketer & Catcher Processor

 How to Apply for your Direct Marketer or Catcher Processor License

 Online applications are accepted through the Alaska Department of Revenue.
 The Department of Fish and Game (ADF&G) and the Department of Revenue use the Revenue Online system to process and issue licenses, code plates, and fish ticket books.
-How to Apply for a Direct Marketer or Catcher Processor License Online (PDF 4,774 kB) Contact the Department of Revenue's Fisheries Business License Help Desk at (907) 269-6620 if you have questions regarding Direct Marketer and Catcher Processor fisheries business licenses or fisheries taxes, or for assistance with the Revenue Online System.
+Contact the Department of Revenue's Fisheries Business License Help Desk at (907) 269-6620 if you have questions regarding Direct Marketer and Catcher Processor fisheries business licenses or fisheries taxes, or for assistance with the Revenue Online System.

 Direct Marketer or Catcher Processor fisheries business licenses are for fishermen who have at least one permit from the Commercial Fisheries Entry Commission (CFEC) for the current year and who intend to sell only their own processed, unprocessed, or custom processed catch.
 Direct Marketers and Catcher Processors may sell across the dock, ship fish within the state of Alaska, and export fish out of the state.
 Direct Marketers and Catcher Processors are not licensed to purchase fish from other fishermen or to custom process fish for other fishermen.